chdsbd/kodiak/README.md

     # the body content while "empty" simple gives an empty string.
     body = "github_default" # default: "github_default", options: "github_default", "pull_request_body", "empty"

-    # GitHub adds the PR number to merges through the UI.
-This setting replicates that feature.
+    # GitHub adds the PR number to the title of merges created through the UI.
+    # This setting replicates that feature.
     include_pr_number = true # default: true

     # markdown is the normal format for GitHub merges